svalinn/DAGMC/doc/usersguide/codes/openmc.rst

-    CUBIT> create brick x 100             # This will be volume 100 CUBIT> create brick x 105             # This will be volume 101 CUBIT> subtract vol 100 from vol 101  # This will produce volume 102 CUBIT> list volume 102 geom
+    CUBIT> create brick x 100             # This will be volume 100 CUBIT> create brick x 105             # This will be volume 101 CUBIT> subtract vol 100 from vol 101  # This will produce volume 102 CUBIT> group "mat:Graveyard" add volume 102

-    # collect surfaces of 102 from output #
-    CUBIT> group "boundary:Vacuum" add <volume 102 surfaces>
+A volume in the ``mat:Graveyard`` group will be assigned a void material and its surfaces will be given vacuum boundary conditions when the OpenMC simulation is initialized.

 Temperatures
 ~~~~~~~~~~~~

 Cell temperatures can be defined in OpenMC using a similar syntax to boundary
-conditions but with "temp" as the keyword:
+conditions but with "temp" as the keyword.
+To assign a temperature of 900K to
+a volume one can use the following command.
 ::
-    CUBIT> group "temp:100" add vol x
+    CUBIT> group "temp:900" add vol x

-**All temperatures are assumed to be in Kelvin when loaded in OpenMC.**
+**Note: all temperatures are assumed to be in Kelvin when loaded in OpenMC.**

 Implicit complement materials